 When you create a topic, you specify the number of partitions for the topic and the number of partition replicas.
-Redpanda software determines where to place the replicas on the cluster such that each replica is on a different node, if possible.
+By default, Redpanda determines where to place the replicas on the cluster such that each replica is on a different broker, if possible.

-By defining different racks for a cluster, you can specify a preference for the way partition replicas are assigned to nodes.
-A rack is basically a failure zone, with one or more nodes assigned to it.
-When the Redpanda software places partition replicas, it takes into account whether a replica has already been placed on a node in a particular rack.
-If so, the software chooses a node in a different rack.
-This way, partition replicas are distributed across different failure zones, which provides a measure of fault tolerance in the event that a node or an entire rack becomes unavailable.
+By defining different racks for a Redpanda cluster, you can specify a preference for the way partition replicas are assigned to brokers.
+When Redpanda places partition replicas, it takes into account whether a replica has already been placed on a broker in a particular rack.
+If so, Redpanda chooses a broker in a different rack.
+This way, partition replicas are distributed across different failure zones, which provides a measure of fault tolerance in the event that a broker or an entire rack becomes unavailable.

-When rack awareness is enabled, the Redpanda software places replicas according to these criteria:
+When rack awareness is enabled, Redpanda places replicas according to these criteria:

-- Number of racks vs. replicas - If the cluster has more racks than the number of replicas, each replica is placed on a node in a unique rack.
-If the cluster has fewer racks than the number of replicas, some replicas are placed on nodes in the same rack.
+- Number of racks vs. replicas - If the cluster has more racks than the number of replicas, each replica is placed on a broker in a unique rack.
+If the cluster has fewer racks than the number of replicas, some replicas are placed on brokers in the same rack.

-- Number of available CPU cores - Nodes with more available CPU cores are chosen over nodes with fewer available CPU cores.
+- Number of available CPU cores - Brokers with more available CPU cores are chosen over brokers with fewer available CPU cores.

-- Node utilization - Nodes with fewer partitions are chosen over nodes with more partitions.
+- Broker utilization - Brokers with fewer partitions are chosen over brokers with more partitions.

 Setting up rack awareness

-The instructions in this section are based on a cluster with five nodes and three failure zones.
-The failure zones, or racks, are identified as A, B, and C. The nodes are assigned to the three racks as shown:
+The instructions in this section are based on a cluster with five brokers and three failure zones.
+The failure zones, or racks, are identified as A, B, and C. The brokers are assigned to the three racks as shown:

 To set up rack awareness for this cluster:

-- Open a terminal window and log in to node 1 on the cluster.
+- Open a terminal window and log in to broker 1 on the cluster.

 rpk cluster config edit.